KengoTODA/test-backend/ARCHITECTURE.md

 ### Application

 This tier represents use cases of each domain.
-In this layer, we put Application Service, and DTO published to the Presentation layer.
+Use cases are grouped per target domain and named ApplicationService.

 All required operations are able to handle in this tier.

 ### Presentation

 This tier provides RESTful interface to handle feature in the application tier.
-Note that this tier should not refer API in domain and infrastructure tier: only DTO and application services are visible to this tier.
+Note that this tier should not refer API in domain and infrastructure tier: only application services are visible to this tier.

 This presentation tier also provides [OpenAPI definition and documentation](https://docs.nestjs.com/openapi).